 For transactions that do not trigger a mandatory filing and are voluntarily notified to CFIUS, there is no general prohibition preventing the parties from closing the transaction during CFIUS review.
 In practice, however, it is relatively uncommon for parties to close a transaction while the transaction is undergoing CFIUS review, and CFIUS generally prefers that parties do not close a transaction under review until CFIUS completes its work.
-CFIUS also has the authority to formally order the parties not to close a transaction pending CFIUS approval, although CFIUS exercises this authority relatively infrequently.
+CFIUS also has the authority to formally order the parties not to close a transaction pending CFIUS approval.